-One of my reasons for wanting to visit Hocking Hills this year, besides staying in a super cool Caboose, was to try out the new Whispering Cave trail at Hocking Hills with the kids.
+One of my reasons for wanting to visit Hocking Hills this year, besides staying in a super cool Caboose, was to try out the new Whispering Cave trail at Hocking Hills.
 As a family, we’ve been to Hocking Hills numerous times, so it was exciting to know that this time we’d have a new area to check out.
 The Whispering Cave/Hemlock Bridge Trail opened in May 2017.

 You’ll start from the UU and, as I’ve marked on the map, to get to the Whispering Cave, you’ll want to go all the way to the VV (yellow trail).
 We did not follow the green trail all the way to the bottom of Hemlock Gorge because it was already a steep descent.